 - 1. Applicable permit number for which you are requesting coverage (the permit number is AKR100000). - 2.
-Operator name, contact person, address, telephone number, and Employer Identification Number (EIN) as established by the Internal Revenue Service - 3.
-Billing contact information - 4.
-Project/site name, address, and latitude/longitude - 5.
-Whether the SWPPP precedes the filing of the NOI (required by the permit), and location for viewing the applicable SWPPP - 6.
-Name of the water(s) of the U.S. into which your site discharges (see NOI instructions for further explanation) - 7.
-Whether the project discharges into a waterbody that is impaired or has a TMDL and if the discharge is consistent with the assumptions and requirements of applicable EPA approved or established TMDLs. - 8.
-Estimated dates of commencement of construction activity and final stabilization (i.e., project start and completion dates) - Total acreage (to the nearest quarter acre) to be disturbed for which you are requesting coverage - 10.
-The names of any polymer, flocculent or treatment chemical that will be used on the project - 11.
-A certifying statement signed and dated by both a corporate officer including name and title (as defined by the Standard Permit Conditions of the CGP) and the DOT&PF regional director
+Operator name, contact person, address, telephone number Billing contact information - 3.
+Project/site name, address, and latitude/longitude - 4.
+Whether the SWPPP precedes the filing of the NOI (required by the permit), and location for viewing the applicable SWPPP - 5.
+Name of the water(s) of the U.S. into which your site discharges (see NOI instructions for further explanation) - 6.
+Whether the project discharges into a waterbody that is impaired or has a TMDL and if the discharge is consistent with the assumptions and requirements of applicable EPA approved or established TMDLs.

+- 7. Estimated dates of commencement of construction activity and final stabilization (i.e., project start and completion dates) - 8.
+Total acreage (to the nearest tenth of an acre) to be disturbed for which you are requesting coverage - A certifying statement signed and dated by both a corporate officer including name and title (as defined by the Standard Permit Conditions of the CGP) and the DOT&PF regional director

 DEC established the use of the eNOI to avoid the delay involved in mailed paper NOIs.
-A "myAlaska" account is needed to use the eNOI system.
+A "myAlaska" account is needed to use the DEC eNOI system.